javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 }
 ```

-Defines custom rules for categorizing dependencies as external or local.
+Defines custom rules for categorizing a dependency's [module origin](./modules.md) as external or local.
 By default, the plugin categorizes dependencies in `node_modules` and unresolvable imports as external.
 Use this setting to customize this behavior.
+See [Modules → How settings influence origin](./modules.md#how-settings-influence-origin) for how each condition affects the resulting origin.

 :::tip
 This setting is especially useful in monorepo environments.
 Read the [Monorepo Setup guide](../guides/monorepo-setup.md) for detailed examples of different monorepo configurations using this setting.